YuliiaN/book-read-backend/readme.md

 — User registration and account verification via email
 — User login and authentication using JWT
-— CRUD operations for cards are only available to authorized users — RESTful API architecture following the principles of CRUD operations simple and clear endpoints stateless uses GET, POST, PUT, PATCH, DELETE methods returns structured JSON format data in responses and appropriate status codes
+— CRUD operations for cards are only available to authorized users
+— RESTful API architecture (simple and clear endpoints; stateless; uses GET, POST, PUT, PATCH, DELETE methods; returns structured JSON format data in responses and appropriate status codes)

 ## Installation